HDI 404. Foundations of Humanitarian and Disaster Leadership. (4 Credits)

 HDI 584.
 Anti-Human Trafficking and Gender-Based Violence.
 (2 Credits)

 This course focuses on understanding issues in human trafficking and gender-based violence and best-practice interventions for prevention, awareness, and care for victims.
+Cross-listed with HDI 484.

 HDI 614.
 Transformational Development.
 (4 Credits)

 This course prepares leaders to actively engage government and public leaders through policy interventions and advocacy to advance the global struggle for human rights.
 Students are prepared to advocate for biblical justice by developing the skills necessary to assess and intervene in the policy process as well as to develop and implement advocacy campaigns.
+Cross-listed with HDI 414.

 HDI 624.
-Refugee and Forced Migration Issues..
+Refugee and Forced Migration Issues.
 (2 Credits)

 An introduction to various historical and contemporary cases of forced displacement, integrating diverse disciplinary approaches, including legal, political and moral analysis.
+Cross-listed with HDI 424.

 HDI 634.
 Fieldwork/Special Project.
 (4 Credits)